 Saxon Grammar and Writing

 All three components for each level are printed in black and white in soft cover books.
 There are no graphics other than those required for diagramming or other exercises.
-The weight and type of the paper in these books is close to newsprint quality, so these are definitely meant to be consumable books.
-Students can complete most of their exercises directly in the student edition, but occasionally they will need more space for such tasks as rewriting sentences or diagramming....
+The books are definitely meant to be consumable books.
+Students can complete many of their exercises directly in the student edition and student workbook, but sometimes they will need more space for such tasks as rewriting sentences or diagramming.
+Thus, students will also need to maintain a notebook for some of their exercises as well as for composition assignments.

 Saxon Grammar and Writing seems comparable to A Beka in the grammar department, but better on composition.
 It is both stronger and more challenging than Easy Grammar.
 And the inclusion of diagramming distinguishes it from many other options.
 The distinctive Saxon incremental teaching and review approach will also attract fans as well as put off those who prefer more concentrated coverage of each topic in each lesson.
 I suspect parents will like this program since students can complete most of their work on their own, and even with composition assignments, students learn to self-evaluate to a certain extent.
 The content appeals to a broad audience that might be either secular or religious.